 Just as all datasets and software packages contain errors, known and unknown, so too do all books and websites, and we expect that there will be errors despite our best efforts to remove these!
 Some may be genuine errors or misprints, whilst others may reflect our use of specific versions of software packages and their documentation.
 Inevitably with respect to the latter, new versions of the packages that we have used to illustrate this Handbook will have appeared even before publication, so specific examples, illustrations and comments on scope or restrictions may have been superseded.
 In all cases the user should review the documentation provided with the software version they plan to use, check release notes for changes and known bugs, and look at any relevant online services (e.g. user/developer forums and blogs on the web) for additional materials and insights.

-The interactive web version of this Handbook provide color images and active hyperlinks, and may be accessed via the associated Internet site: www.statsref.com.
+The interactive web and PDF versions of this Handbook provide color images and active hyperlinks, and may be accessed via the associated Internet site: www.statsref.com.
 The contents and sample sections of the PDF version may also be accessed from this site.
 In all cases the information is regularly updated.
 The Internet is now well established as society’s principal mode of information exchange, and most aspiring users of statistical methods are accustomed to searching for material that can easily be customized to specific needs.
 Our objective for such users is to provide an independent, reliable and authoritative first port of call for conceptual, technical, software and applications material that addresses the panoply of new user requirements.

 Readers wishing to obtain a more in-depth understanding of the background to many of the topics covered in this Handbook should review the Suggested Reading topic.